Vietnam.vn - Nền tảng quảng bá Việt Nam

 The burst was first detected in 2020 by a California observatory that monitors the night sky for sudden increases in brightness, which can be a sign of cosmic events such as explosions, passing meteors or comets.

-However, the event initially drew little attention, before further observations and distance calculations revealed that it was extremely rare.
-According to AFP, astronomers can now use the discovery to search the sky for similar explosions that have been missed.
+However, the event initially drew little attention, before further observations and distance calculations revealed it was extremely rare.
+According to AFP, astronomers can now use the discovery to search the sky for similar explosions that have been overlooked.

 Source link